nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 Largest hailstone size
 ^^^^^^^^^^^^^^^^^^^^^^

-Largest hailsone size may be specified in remark section of METAR reports.
+Largest hailstone size may be specified in remark section of METAR reports.

 The format is group ``GR`` followed by combination of single-digit integer and/or fraction in inches.